 For standard Cartesian grid-based level sets, there exists an established theoretical foundation for accurately computing high order gradients even in the vicinity of singularities.
 For non-manifold level sets, an extra level of complexity is introduced because there can be a topological bifurcation in addition to a singularity.
 To obtain valid values in such complex situations, our current scheme reverts to first order element-wise trilinear interpolation.
 It would be interesting to explore in future work if there can be a more accurate representation for the interface in these cases.
-Our current representation is still discrete in the sense that the expressive ability of the non-manifold level set mesh only gets discretely modified when we allow to separate a cell or bifurcate a cell.
-This is contrast to XFEM methods which can include discontinuities that continuously evolve through material, and as a consequence, it can create a continuous path of deformation or topological change as an evolving front or a crack propagates through material elements.
+In all of our examples we generated the non-manifold level set at the same resolution as the underlying lattice-based elasticity discretization.
+This was motivated by the fact that the ability of the elastic model to respond to collision events is restricted by the resolution of the elastic model, limiting the hazards of interpolation errors near high-curvature areas.
+Although this has been a successful heuristic for our test cases, there is no guarantee that such resolution will always be accurate for proper collision detection and response.
+A higher resolution can be used for the level set, if desired; doubling the linear resolution, for example, would incur an 8x increase in level set construction, but no worse than a two-fold increase of the backtrace cost, in practice (assuming collisions remain relatively shallow).